THERE IS NOTHING MORE SOLITARY THAN THE ACT OF WRITING.

 CREATIVE ECOSYSTEM NOTE #7: Trust the process, even, maybe especially, when it doesn’t make sense.
 Writing is another way we sort, and it, too, is often subjective, personal, and non-linear.
 As W.H.
 Auden famously said, “How can I know what I think until I see what I say?”

 I think for writers and artists, the lines between young, middle-life and aged brain may be more fluid than for most of us.

-Late in the afternoon of the day of her last birthday party, Charlotte opened her eyes suddenly and looked directly at me.
+Late in the afternoon of the day of her last birthday party, after dozing through much of it, Charlotte opened her eyes suddenly and looked directly at me.

 “What, ” she asked slowly but clearly, “did I… miss?”

 I thought for a moment before I answered.

 Because maybe she meant that afternoon: what had she missed while she was half-dozing, half-hearing snippets of conversation, voices half-recognized?

 But maybe she meant something bigger.

 In such moments, I tried to orient her a little bit first, very much improvising, making it as I went along — for how could it be otherwise?
 This was a new phase for both of us.

 “Well, Charlotte, you’re on the front porch at 29 Elm, in Hastings, at your house.
 And we’re having your birthday party today.
 You’re 97 years old and … ”